randrerd/shcc-challenge/README.md

-This is a coding challenge built as part of a recruiment process
+This is a coding challenge built as part of a recruitment process